 The trajectory analysis in Fig. 5 illustrates the origins and flow history of low-PV air in the blocking anticyclone.
 Shown are backward trajectories emanating from the block during onset (Fig. 5a) and maintenance (Fig. 5c).
-It reveals two distinct types of airstreams: The first type (marked with black triangles at day -3) consists of upper-level trajectories that either (i) originate from the west and flow quasi-horizontally (and quasi-adiabatically, i.e. weak radiative cooling and small diabatic PV modification, Fig. 5e) along the upper-level jet (around the upstream trough) into the block (most evident during onset) or (ii) are already located in the blocking region at day -3 and recirculate anticyclonically within the block (evident during maintenance).
-The second type (black circles at day -3) consists of trajectories that ascend rapidly from low levels (> 800 hPa) to higher levels ($< 500 \, \text{hPa}$) ahead of surface cyclones over the North Atlantic.
-These trajectories are heated by $\sim 10 \, \text{K}$ in the median, experience net diabatic reduction of PV and reach the upper troposphere with very low PV values ($< 0.3 \, \text{pvu}$, Fig. 5e), which corresponds to substantial negative PV anomalies (of roughly -1 pvu in the median).
-Each scheme (cloud microphysics and convection) contributes about 5 K to the total diabatic heating along these ascending trajectories (not shown), pointing towards the importance of convective processes for the generation of the negative PV anomaly (cf. Rodwell et al., 2013; Oertel et al., 2020).
-This cross-isentropic ascent occurs primarily on the western flank of the block in regions of strong cloud activity (see again Fig. 1), intense latent heat release and upper-level divergent outflow (Figs. 3a,c and 4a,c).
-15 % of these ascending trajectories fulfil the WCB criterion of 500 hPa ascent in 48 hours and are heated by more than 20 K in three days.
-The median evolution of θ and PV (Fig. 5e) along these two types of trajectories shows that the heated trajectories ($\Delta\theta > 2$ K, yellow line) typically reach higher (isentropic) altitudes with lower PV values compared to quasi-adiabatic trajectories ($\Delta\theta < 2$ K, blue line), which underlines the importance of LH to generate intense upper-level anticyclonic PV anomalies.
+It reveals two distinct types of airstreams.
+The first type (marked with black triangles at day -3) consists of upper-level trajectories that either (i) originate from the west and flow quasihorizontally (and quasi-adiabatically, i.e., weak radiative cooling and small diabatic PV modification, Fig. 5e) along the upper-level jet (around the upstream trough) into the block (most evident during onset) or (ii) are already located in the blocking region at day -3 and recirculate anticyclonically within the block (evident during maintenance).
+The second type (black circles at day -3) consists of trajectories that ascend rapidly from low levels (> 800 hPa) to higher levels (< 500 hPa) ahead of surface cyclones over the North Atlantic.
+These trajectories are heated by ~ 10 K in the median, experience net diabatic reduction of PV, and reach the upper troposphere with very low PV values (< 0.3 pvu, Fig. 5e), which corresponds to substantial negative PV anomalies (of roughly -1 pvu in the median).
+Each scheme (cloud microphysics and convection) contributes about 5 K to the total diabatic heating along these ascending trajectories (not shown), pointing towards the importance of convective processes for the generation of the negative PV anomaly (see Rodwell et al., 2013; Oertel et al., 2020).
+This cross-isentropic ascent occurs primarily on the western flank of the block in regions of strong cloud activity (see again Fig. 1), intense latent heat release, and upper-level divergent outflow (Figs. 3a, c and 4a, c).
+A total of 15 % of these ascending trajectories fulfill the WCB criterion of 500 hPa ascent in 48 h and are heated by more than 20 K in 3 d.
+The median evolution of θ and PV (Fig. 5e) along these two types of trajectories shows that the heated trajectories ($\Delta \theta > 2$ K, yellow line) typically reach higher (isentropic) altitudes with lower PV values compared to quasi-adiabatic trajectories ($\Delta \theta < 2$ K, blue line), which underlines the importance of LH in generating intense upper-level anticyclonic PV anomalies.